-Proposition 2 indicates that the increases in sanitation investments seen could also be driven by the lower interest rate.
-Thus, changes in investment behaviour are not sufficient to identify the influence of loan labels.
-However, the proposition offers an alternative empirical test, based on borrowing choices: if all households in our context are not sufficiently sensitive to loan labels, they should all take advantage of the lower interest rate on the sanitation loan and substitute away from the business loan regardless of their investment choices.
+Proposition 2 indicates that the increases in sanitation investments that we observe could also be driven by the lower interest rate.
+Thus, changes in investment behavior are not sufficient to identify the influence of loan labels.
+However, the proposition offers an empirical test, based on borrowing choices, on the influence of loan labels: households with $\kappa < \kappa^$ will take advantage of the lower interest rate on the sanitation loan and substitute away from the business loan regardless of their investment choices.
+By contrast, sanitation loan take-up is closely linked with sanitation investment for households with $\kappa > \kappa^$.
+Thus, if loan labels have no influence on households' choices, all households that borrow should take the lower interest sanitation loan before taking other higher interest loans.
 We consider this formally in section 6.2.

-The sanitation loan also increased the supply of credit in the economy.
-This could also influence investments by relaxing liquidity constraints.
-If this is the case, the increased investments should be accompanied by increased overall borrowing, as outlined in Proposition 3 below.
+The sanitation loan also increased the supply of credit in the economy, which could also influence investments by relaxing overall credit constraints.
+If an overall credit constraint is relaxed, the increased investments should be accompanied by increased overall borrowing, as outlined in Proposition 3 below.

 Proposition 3.
-Overall borrowing must increase if the sanitation loan relaxes overall liquidity constraints, thereby allowing new investments to be made.
+Overall borrowing must increase if the sanitation loan relaxes overall credit constraints, thereby allowing new investments to be made.
 It will also increase if the lower interest rate encourages new investments.
-It will not increase if either (i) $\kappa < \kappa^$ and households substitute to the lower interest sanitation loan without changing investment decisions, or (ii) $\kappa > \kappa^$ and the household remains liquidity constrained.
+It will not increase if either (i) $\kappa < \kappa^$ and households substitute to the lower interest sanitation loan without changing investment decisions, or (ii) $\kappa > \kappa^$ and the household remains overall credit constrained.
 In the latter case, take-up of a specific labelled loan and investment would be accompanied by substitution away from other labelled loans and investments.

 Proof.
-See Appendix E.
+See Appendix E. □

 Proposition 3 offers another test for whether loan labels influenced household choices in our study.
-In particular, it indicates that when $\kappa > \kappa^$, the increased sanitation investment should be accompanied by either an increase in overall borrowing, or no increase in borrowing (if the household is still liquidity constrained), but substitution away from other labelled loans and investments.
-When $\kappa < \kappa^$, by contrast, the increased sanitation investment must always be accompanied by an increase in overall borrowing.
-Thus, evidence on borrowing behaviour can also provide insight into the influence of loan labels.
+In particular, it indicates that when $\kappa > \kappa^$, the increased sanitation investment should be accompanied by either an increase in overall borrowing, or no increase in borrowing (if the household is still overall credit constrained) and substitution away from other labelled loans and investments.
+This is because while the sanitation labelled loan has relaxed a sanitation credit constraint, it is not sufficiently large to relax an overall credit constraint faced by the household.
+By contrast, when $\kappa < \kappa^$, the increased sanitation investment must always be accompanied by an increase in overall borrowing.